min2ha/ukwa-site/content/target/71542/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: After Salzburg, the EU needs a reality check on its security plans.
-Urgently.

 You can’t expect the UK to be a net contributor in defence, security and intelligence whilst the EU is denying access to things like Galileo.
 That would be cherry-picking.
 And as Michel Barnier always points out, that will never do.